 Bismarck is the capital city of North Dakota.
 It's centrally located in the state and in North America and is bordered on the west by the scenic Missouri River.
-Bismarck is an economically diverse, fast growing and dynamic community.
-The Bismarck-Mandan Metropolitan Statistical Area (MSA) for 2016 shows a population of more than 125,000.
+Bismarck is an economically diverse, fast growing and dynamic community with a population in 2019 of 73,529 people.

-The Bismarck Public School District has been in the public education business for 144 years (since 1874); Linda Slaughter had a private school in 1873 for a year.
+The Bismarck Public School District has been in the public education business for 145 years (since 1874); Linda Slaughter had a private school in 1874 for a year.
 The first graduating class was in 1887, when two people graduated.
-In 2017, 774 students graduated.
+In May of 2020, BPS graduated 862 seniors.
 The oldest building is part of BHS, built in 1934.
-The newest school is Legacy High, built in 2015.
+The newest school is Legacy High, which opened in 2015.

-We are the largest school district in the state, with 12,861 students on the first day of 2017-18 and 2,104 employees.
-We have over 500 classrooms in 16 grade schools, 3 middle schools, 3 senior high schools, an alternative high school, a Career Academy and Technical Center, and an early childhood program.
+We are the largest school district in the state, with 13,276 students on the first day of 2020-21 and 2,160 employees.
+We have over 500 classrooms in 16 grade schools, 3 middle schools, 3 senior high schools, an alternative high school, a Career Academy and Technical Center, and an early childhood education program (BECEP).

 BPS has a strong graduation rate.
 The average daily attendance was 96.7% in 2019-20.
 All of our schools are "accredited with commendation" by the North Dakota Department of Public Instruction and North Central Association of Colleges and Schools.
 Some schools have received "Blue Ribbon" awards, a high national honor.